goong-io/goong-map-react/docs/api-reference/static-map.md

 ### Initialization

-The following props are used during the creation of the Mapbox map.
+The following props are used during the creation of the Goong map.

 ##### `attributionControl` (Boolean)

 - default: `true`

-Equivalent to Mapbox's `attributionControl` [option](https://www.mapbox.com/mapbox-gl-js/api/#map).
-If `true`, shows Mapbox's attribution control.
+Equivalent to Goong's `attributionControl` [option](https://docs.goong.io/javascript/markers/#attributioncontrol).
+If `true`, shows Goong's attribution control.

 ##### `disableTokenWarning` (Boolean)

 - default: `false`

-If the provided API access token is rejected by Mapbox, `StaticMap` renders a warning instead of failing silently.
+If the provided API access token is rejected by Goong, `StaticMap` renders a warning instead of failing silently.
 If you know what you are doing and want to hide this warning anyways, set this prop to `true`.

 ##### `gl` (WebGLContext)